Computer Vision Meetup – July 2020: Safe & Secure Shared AI (S3AI)

 It has been a long time since the Computer Vision Meetup Vienna group has come together!
-Due to the ongoing corona crisis, our group of AI, machine learning and computer vision enthusiasts has unfortunately not been able to meet in person, but this week, we gathered in the virtual realm to listen to an outstanding presentation of Natalia Shepeleva about Safe and Secure Shared AI by Deep Model Design.
+Due to the ongoing corona crisis, our group of AI, machine learning and computer vision enthusiasts have unfortunately not been able to meet in person, but this week, we gathered in the virtual realm to listen to an outstanding presentation of Natalia Shepeleva about Safe and Secure Shared AI by Deep Model Design.

 Natalia is working as a Researcher & Senior Data Scientist at the Data Analysis Systems (DAS) project of the Software Competence Center Hagenberg (SCCH), and we are very happy that she shared her expertise and insights into neural network quality ratings & neural network architectures with us.